wajdisawa/Kafka-Service/README.md

 ```
 make stop
 ```
+You can also use `helm_deploy` to deploy the full service, or let your pipeline call this to deploy the service and create the namespace.

 ## Kafka Server Properties
 Configuration can be found under `conf` folder, you can change it, or add new.